sameul-islam/footwear-commerce/README.md

 ### Day 6 – December 22, 2025

 Completed the Collection section and downloaded several product images for future use.
 Reworked the homepage structure, removing the old layout from my notes and creating a new, more organized and efficient design.

+### Day 7 – December 23, 2025

+Today, I completed the remaining work of the collection section, and I also created the Brand State and best Seller sections.